Cheveley Park Stakes

 The Cheveley Park Stakes is a Group 1 flat horse race in Great Britain open to two-year-old fillies.
 It is run on the Rowley Mile at Newmarket over a distance of 6 furlongs (1,207 metres) and is scheduled to take place each year in late September.

 History

 The event is named after Cheveley Park, an estate purchased by Harry McCalmont in 1892.
 It was established in 1899, and Lutetia won the inaugural running.

 The race is currently held on the final day of Newmarket's three-day Cambridgeshire Meeting, the same day as the Cambridgeshire Handicap.

 The leading horses from the Cheveley Park Stakes often go on to compete in the following season's 1,000 Guineas.
-The first to win both was Pretty Polly (1903–04), and the most recent was Special Duty (2009–10).
+The first to win both was Pretty Polly (1903–04), and the most recent was True Love (2025–26).